vfile/vfile/readme.md

 The following list of projects show linting results for given virtual files.
 Reporters _must_ accept `Array.<VFile>` as their first argument, and return `string`.
-Reporters _may_ accept other values too, see, in which case it’s suggested to stick to `vfile-reporter`s interface.
+Reporters _may_ accept other values too, in which case it’s suggested to stick to `vfile-reporter`s interface.

 *   [`vfile-reporter`](https://github.com/vfile/vfile-reporter)
     — Stylish reporter;